20th Century Turning Points

 Key Points

-- Major combatants: UK-France-Russia vs Germany-Austria-Hungary-Ottomans.
-US joined Allies 1917.
+- Major combatants: UK-France-Russia (Triple Entente) vs Germany-Austria-Hungary-Ottoman Empire-Bulgaria.
+US joined Allies April 1917 after Zimmermann Telegram and unrestricted submarine warfare.

 Interwar: 1919-1939